 If you have any problems or improvements for this archetype, feel free to open an issue in the GitHub repository.

-Have fun bootstrapping new applications with this archetype,
+Have fun bootstrapping a Java EE 8 project with this archetype,